OCTRI/ember-i18next/README.md

 <button type="button">{{t 'button.text'}}</button>
 ```

 Pass values to be interpolated into the translation as [hash arguments](http://handlebarsjs.com/expressions.html).
-For example, for a translation that includes an interpolated `__count__` value:
+For example, for a translation that includes an interpolated `{{count}}` value:

 ```handlebars
 <div>{{t 'messages.count' count=3}}</div>